-Foreign Currency Non Resident Interest rates, commonly referred to as FCNR Interest Rates, are rates offered by banks to Non Resident Indians in Singapore.
-Several top Indian banks that have their operations in Singapore, including ICICI and Indian Bank, offer FCNR rates to NRIs in Singapore.
+Foreign Currency Non Resident Interest rates, commonly referred to as FCNR Interest Rates, are rates offered by banks to Non-Resident Indians in Singapore.
+Several Indian banks that have their operations in Singapore, including ICICI and Indian Bank, offer FCNR to NRIs in Singapore.
 The FCNR option is basically a fixed deposit account that these banks offer.
-The rates are competitive, and flexible tenure options are available to NRIs.
-Let’s take a look at some popular FCNR packages offered by some popular Indian banks in Singapore.
+Flexible tenure options are available to NRIs.
+Let’s take a look at some FCNR packages offered by a few Indian banks in Singapore.

 - The minimum tenure associated with FCNR accounts is 1 year.
 A maximum tenure of 5 years is permissible.

-- In cases where there is premature withdrawal of funds before the completion of the 1-year period, no interest will be earned on the deposit.
+- In cases of premature withdrawal of funds before the completion of the 1-year period, no interest will be earned on the deposit.

 - The interest earned on the deposit will be credited on a monthly basis to the registered bank account.

-- Besides Indian banks offering FCNR rates to Singaporean NRIs, top Singaporean banks including OCBC and DBS also offer FCNR deposits.
+- Besides Indian banks offering FCNR rates to Singaporean NRIs, few Singaporean banks including OCBC and DBS also offer FCNR deposits.

 - FCNR deposits are available in a range of currencies apart from the Singapore Dollar.
 Common foreign currencies include the Pound, Australian Dollar, Euro, Japanese Yen and Chinese Yuan.

 - In most cases, these rates are subject to change on the first date of every month.